Sid797/MS-Paint-Clone/README.md

 ## Project specifications

--Draw anything using your mouse.
+#Draw anything using your mouse.
--You can draw shapes like rectangle,circle and triangle.
+#You can draw shapes like rectangle,circle and triangle.
--Choose the size of the brush and eraser to your comfort.
+#Choose the size of the brush and eraser to your comfort.
--Choose any color and make color filled shapes
+#Choose any color and make color filled shapes
--After your masterpiece is finished download it and share it!
+#After your masterpiece is finished download it and share it!